I hope it will be available on STEAM, and I would like to purchase it.

-Material Maker is a procedural materials authoring tool, based on the Godot Engine.
-Materials are defined as graphs where nodes create or transform textures, and can be exported for the Godot, Unity and Unreal game engines.
+Material Maker is a procedural materials authoring and 3D model painting tool, based on the Godot Engine.
+Materials and brushes are defined as graphs where nodes create or transform textures, and can be exported for the Godot, Unity and Unreal game engines.

 Most nodes are defined as GLSL shaders, and when connecting them, Material Maker will generate combined shaders (instead of rendering an image for each node).
 It is also possible to create new nodes either by combining and grouping existing nodes, or by writing your own GLSL shaders.

-- A simple engine that defines a very small set of node types (shaders, buffers, node groups, image, text, switch) that can be connected to describe procedural textures.
-The engine does not generate an image for each node, but combines shaders until it reaches a buffer node or the target Material node (textures described as combined shaders are resolution independant).
+- A simple texture generation engine that defines a very small set of node types (shaders, buffers, node groups, image, text, switch...) that can be connected to describe procedural textures.
+The engine does not generate an image for each node, but combines shaders until it reaches a buffer node or the target Material node (textures described as combined shaders are resolution independent).

 - New group nodes and shader nodes can easily be created using the user interface (creating shader nodes require some GLSL knowledge).

 - A graph view where material graphs are edited, with several available material types (Static PBR, Dynamic PBR, 3D PBR, Raymarching, Unlit).

 - A hierarchy view that shows the hierarchy of group nodes in the current material.

-- A 2D preview panel that shows the texture generated by the selected node and can export the result, as a single image, or as several images or a spritesheet for animations.
+- 2D preview panels that shows the textures generated by the selected nodes and can export the result, as a single image, or as several images or a spritesheet for animations.